Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

  ![](/_images/_mill-one/_the-basics/mo_tools_p7_Flutes.jpg "2-flute vs. 4-flute end mills"){.aligncenter .size-medium}

-The ‘chipload’ on a cutting tool is important because as material is removed it takes a little bit of heat along with it, and if the tool or the material starts to heat up then you’ll get poor cuts and bad edge finish, you may even burn or melt your material and dull your cutting tool.
+The 'chipload' on a cutting tool is important because as material is removed it takes a little bit of heat along with it, and if the tool or the material starts to heat up then you'll get poor cuts and bad edge finish, you may even burn or melt your material and dull your cutting tool.
 This is why fewer flutes are generally used on materials which can easily melt or weld themselves to the tool, such as plastics or aluminum.

 The spiral direction of the flutes will also have an impact on the surface finish of the material.
 Since the shaft on CNC routers always spins clockwise, if the flutes wrap in a counter-clockwise direction then the downward spiral will eject the material downward, meanwhile the opposite will eject them upward.
-The downside to both downcut and upcut bits is that they can cause ‘tearout’ (material splintering or burring) on either the bottom or the top of the material respectively.
+The downside to both downcut and upcut bits is that they can cause 'tearout' (material splintering or burring) on either the bottom or the top of the material respectively.

 The solution to this is compression mills which spiral in both directions to ensure a smooth finish on both sides; however these bits are much rarer and come with a few of their own problems.
 You can also clamp a scrap piece of material either above (for upcut bits) or below (for downcut bits) the part that you wish to cut in order to reduce the amount of burring.